Registration required by March 30, 2012

 Other States Next?

 There are a number of other states which have IA registration exemptions which are similar to the California exemption.
 We expect to see similar pronouncements in the coming weeks from other states.
-Then, after the SEC finalizes the registration regulations, we will see states drafting new laws that better integrate with the new federal regulations.
+Then, after the SEC finalizes the registration regulations, we will see states drafting new laws that better integrate with the

 The modified exemption can be found here: Section 260.204.9 (Effective July 21, 2011)